 At Cronometer, we pride ourselves in having the best, most comprehensive nutrition database on the market.
 Cronometer is a powerful tool for tracking your nutrition in great detail.
 However, with great power comes great responsibility.

 Nutrition science and nutrition data is a messy business, and in order to get the most out of Cronometer, it does require a bit more education on the nuances and complications around tracking diets.
 This article provides a guide through some of these issues and tips for how to deal with them.

 There are two types of food data in Cronometer:

-- We have a large database of common whole foods, generic foods, and popular brands that have been analyzed in great detail, allowing us to report on over 70 micronutrients.
+- We have a large database of common whole foods or generic foods that have been analyzed in great detail, allowing us to report on over 80 micronutrients.

 - We also have a large database of branded food products and chain restaurant foods but these are typically limited to the number of nutrients reported on their nutrition label, usually macronutrients and a handful of micronutrients required by labeling laws (sodium, vitamin A, iron, calcium).

-If you enjoy the convenience of eating a lot of packaged/processed foods and using the barcode scanner, the downside is that most of the items you scan can will be label data only.
+If you enjoy the convenience of eating a lot of packaged/processed foods and using the barcode scanner, the downside is that most of the items you scan can be label data only.
 If you’re looking at your overall nutrition breakdown, you won’t be getting credit for all the micronutrients those foods may have had, but were not reported on the product label.